welcome

 Organise!
 A guide to practical politics for youth groups and community groups.
 This book dates back to a developmental project funded by the Department of Education and Science (1988-1981).
 Creators not Consumers was also a product of this project.
 Download: Organise!-pdf version-compressed (A4 print).
 A word of warning – the file has been compressed as it was huge.
 As a result, there is some very occasional fuzziness in the text.

-Click for books and please contact me if you have problems with downloads.
+Click for books, and please contact me if you experience any issues with downloads.

-Both walks were updated in August/September 2024 and are available via infed.org.
+Both walks were updated in September/October 2025 and are available via infed.org.
 You can also download PDF versions by clicking here.

-For those venturing beyond mainland Scotland, a new site examines life in South Ronaldsay (where I now live).
-It looks at the last 13,000 years and the various archaeological sites, churches, schools you can visit, and walks and other activities you can enjoy.
+Exploring South Ronaldsay: For those venturing beyond mainland Scotland, a new site explores life in South Ronaldsay (where I now live).
+It examines the last 13,000 years, featuring various archaeological sites, churches, schools, listed buildings, and walks and other activities that can be enjoyed.
+Look out, in particular, for recently added listening walks (January 2026).
 Exploring South Ronaldsay.

 Click for further details.